hfm/mruby-aws-sigv4/README.md

 ### Initialize

-The signer requires ':service', `:region`, and credentials for initialization.
+The signer requires `:service`, `:region`, and credentials for initialization.
 You can configure it with the following ways.

 #### Using static credentials